jiloj/jtagger/README.md

 * Political party information here and abroad
 * Court cases, except for foundational or historic ones from more than a century back
 * Modern day government affairs such as the army or logistics
+* Classical political theory such as Locke and Hobbes

 #### Religion

 * Any having to do with belief systems, holy books, and so forth
+* Any folk lore or tall tales
 * This does not include mythology as noted in the *Classics* section

 #### Words

 * Linguistic questions, such as etymology
+* Foreign languages
 * Word play
 * Common sayings and idioms
 * Terminology of some sort
 * Vocabulary based questions
-* These tend to be things not requiring technical knowledge, and are known in common parlance
+* These tend to be things not requiring technical knowledge, and are known in common parlance, such as sayings or idioms

 #### Music